jannekem/monoverse/README.md

 | `toml`       | Dot-separated path to the version number in the TOML file.
 For example: `package.version` |
 | `yaml`       | Dot-separated path to the version number in the YAML file.
 For example: `package.version` |

+Project types:

+- `rust`: A Rust project with a `Cargo.toml` manifest file.
+- `node`: A Node.js project with a `package.json` manifest file.
+- `helm`: A Helm chart with a `Chart.yaml` manifest file.
+- `toml`: Any generic project with a TOML manifest file.
+- `versionfile`: Any generic project with a version file that only contains the version number.
+- `yaml`: Any generic project with a YAML manifest file.

 ### Project dependents